 Breaking out of two loops

-Thursday 4 August 2016This is more than eight years old.
+Thursday 4 August 2016This is over eight years old.
 Be careful.

 A common question is, how do I break out of two nested loops at once?
 For example, how can I examine pairs of characters in a string, stopping when I find an equal pair?
 The classic way to do this is to write two nested loops that iterate over the indexes of the string: